Wribbe/crafting_interpreters/docs/2_a_map_of_the_territory.md

 **JIT** -- Compile bytecode to native code supported by the architecture at runtime.
 Can be coupled with profiling in order to figure out which part of a the program flow needs to be compiled and/or optimized.

+## Compilers and Interpreters

+What is the difference between a compiler and an interpreter?

+**Compiling** -- the _implementation technique_ of translating one type of source code to another and not executing the result, that is left to the user.

+**Interpreter** -- Runs at once by executing the given source-code directly.

+**Compiling + Interpreter** - CPython _is_ an interpreter that _has_ a
+compiler.